Summary: Using colored landscape lighting in your garden can add loads of drama, but use the lighting sparingly, and only after experimenting.

 Remember that colored filters of all kinds considerably lessen the brightness of the light, so you must increase either the number of lighting fixtures or the wattage of the bulbs to get the same amount of light on a given area.

-Generally speaking, shrubs or flowers in colorful bloom look best in white light only.
+Generally speaking, shrubs or flowers in colorful bloom look best in white lights only.
+See how each color result to a different light output.

 Green or greenish-blue filters enhance the colors of grass and green foliage and add depth to the scene.